Michigan in the Olympics

 Sid Jensen

-Ron Kutchinski won the the Big Ten 800 meter championship in 1968 and finished first in his preliminary heat at the NCAA meet before bowing out of the competition due to injury.
+Ron Kutschinski won the the Big Ten 800 meter championship in 1968 and finished first in his preliminary heat at the NCAA meet before bowing out of the competition due to injury.
 He was, however, granted an automatic qualification for the U.S. Olympic Trials.
-Kutchinski earned a spot on the U.S. 800 meter team and advanced to the semi-finals in Mexico City.
+Kutschinski earned a spot on the U.S. 800 meter team and advanced to the semi-finals in Mexico City.
 Tom Robinson made his third and final Olympic appearance for the Bahamas.
 He ran the first leg on the 4x100 meter relay team that made the semi-finals.
 Shot putter George Puce, a 1962 letterwinner, made the Canadian team but scratched in the qualifying round at Mexico City.
 Ann Arbor's Francie Kraker became the first U of M woman to make the U.S. track squad and the first native female Michiganian to make the U. S. Olympic team.

-Ron Kutchinski, Tom Robinson, Francie Kraker
+Ron Kutschinski, Tom Robinson, Francie Kraker

 Francie Kraker

 Kraker, who began training with long-time UM phys-ed instructor and coach Red Simmons while in junior high school, had firmly established herself as one of the top three U.S. half-milers and a solid Olympic prospect by her junior year at the university, having defeated most of the U.S.'s other half-milers and set a world indoor record in the 600 yard run.
-After a year of setbacks, including severe tendonitis, an appendectomy, and a disastrous Olympic Trials where she finished fourth, Kraker made the squad in a high-altitude race when injured 400 meter champion Jarvis Scott opted out of the 800 to concentrate on her specialty.
+After a year of setbacks, including severe tendinitis, an appendectomy, and a disastrous Olympic Trials where she finished fourth, Kraker made the squad in a high-altitude race when injured 400 meter champion Jarvis Scott opted out of the 800 to concentrate on her specialty.
 In Mexico City, Kraker finished 5th in her preliminary heat in a time of 2:07.3.

 Kraker made the 1972 Olympic team in the inaugural 1500 meter race for women.
 She went on to a successful career as a coach and athletic administrator, including a stint as U of M women's cross country and track coach, 1981-1983; her team won Michigan's first Big Ten women's track championship in 1983.
 Kraker was inducted into the U of M Hall of Honor in 1994, the fourth woman to be so honored, and in 1995 was the second person inducted into the U of M Women's Track Hall of Fame, following her mentor, Red Simmons.